 Roman Lamb and Carrots

 This was a delicious dish.
 Hands down one of our favorites so far.
 The sweetness of the sauces suited carrots, raisins, and lamb alike, while drawing out their natural flavors.
 We served our with Naan bread, warmed in the oven, and iced milk sweetened with honey.

-Cooks’ Notes: Our original recipes come from Apicius (3.21.3, 6.2.7), the Roman writer of recipes.
+Cooks’ Notes: The original recipes come from Apicius (3.21.3, 6.2.7), the Roman writer of recipes.
 He details the ingredients for a carrot/parsnip side dish, and a sauce for cooked meat.
-We added the raisins to the carrot dish, and in both cases took out the garum (fish sauce) because of our tasters’ diet restrictions.
+I added the raisins to the carrot dish, and in both cases took out the garum (fish sauce) because of our tasters’ diet restrictions.

 Carrots and Raisins

 - 2 tsp. cumin (roasted & ground seed is best, but powdered works well)

 - 2-3 Tbs. honey